Egypt's divide turns brother against brother

 A few days later, Islam was among protesters outside the headquarters of his brother’s Republican Guard when they were fired upon in one of the deadliest incidents in more than two years of political unrest.

 “I was still praying when I heard the gunfire.
 I was 300 meters away from the soldiers.
-They were shooting teargas over our heads,” said Islam, clutching a walking cane in one hand and a Koran in a brown leather case in the other.
+They were shooting teargas over our heads,” said Islam, wearing a tracksuit and red flip-flops, clutching a walking cane in one hand and a Quran in a brown leather case in the other.

 ”I heard bullets flying in all directions.
 Everyone was running left and right.
 Some of my friends were throwing rocks at the soldiers.
 We made a shield out of steel traffic barriers, but my leg was sticking out and a bullet struck me in the knee.